Courses taken at AWC:

 “I was thrilled and shocked when I first received my contract from EK Books.
 First, because everyone had said it was so competitive and it would take years.
 Second, because they contracted me for two of my manuscripts, not just one!

 “All of a sudden, I had two book contracts.
 It was a very happy moment when I realised I could now call myself an author, as well as a writer.

-“I’m now one of the most prolific emerging children’s authors, with six picture books being released within the next two years.
+“I’m now one of the most prolific emerging children’s authors, with six picture books released within two years.
 I have contracts with four separate publishers – Affirm Press, Red Paper Kite, New Frontier Publishing and EK Books.

 And it’s not just writing that fills Vikki’s days now.
 “When I’m not writing, I’m visiting schools, running creative literacy and story art workshops, and collaborating on special projects like story yoga and inclusive story art for children with disabilities.
 I also review children’s books, curate my social media pages @courageouspages, and still do professional writing and marketing projects on the side.
 Oh yes, and I’m a mother of two young children!
 Life as an author requires fingers in many pies to stay alive.”

 Vikki’s advice to anyone considering a course?
 “Do it.
 It’ll change your life.”

 Congratulations, Vikki!
 We’re looking forward to even more picture books in the future.